pinely-international/tama/README.md

 This extends JSX attributes.
 It requires three steps to make it work.

-1. Declare custom attribute with `customAttributes.set`.
+1. Declare custom attribute with `jsxAttributes.set`.
 2. Bind attribute(s) to the element, this may override intrinsic attributes.
 3. Augment `JSX.CustomAttributes` interface to include the custom attribute if you're using TypeScript.